 4) To prevent healthcare workers from getting sick

 By flattening the curve, fewer healthcare workers will get sick.
 The Covid-19 virus is much more contagious than the influenza virus.
 Without any safeguards, one person infected with Covid-19 will infect three to four others.
-Influenza pales in comparison at a reproductive number of 1.4 to 1.7.
+Influenza is not as contagious.
+Those with the flu normaly infect 1.4 to 1.7 others.

 Every time a healthcare worker is around a Covid-19 patient there is the possibility of infection.
-Healthcare workers attempt to minimize the risk by wearing personal protective equipment such as N95 masks, double gloves, and face shields.
+Healthcare workers wear personal protective equipment such as N95 masks, double gloves, and face shields to be safe.
 Sometimes their equipment fails and sometimes they don’t have enough.
-At the beginning of the pandemic crisis in the U.S., like many other states, New York experienced a shortage of personal protective equipment, which put healthcare workers at risk.
-It is estimated that by the end of May, 60,000 healthcare workers had been infected with Covid-19 and 300 had died.
+At the beginning of the pandemic crisis in the U.S., New York experienced a shortage of personal protective equipment.
+This put many healthcare workers at risk.
+According to National Nurses United, an estimated 1700 healthcare workers have died in the United States due to Covid-19.

-Healthcare workers are essential not only for the care of Covid-19 patients but also for the care of non-Covid-19 patients.
-While healthcare professionals are out sick, valuable care cannot be given.
-U.S. patients would suffer.
-Additionally, if healthcare workers are sick but are not aware of the sickness, they have the potential to infect vulnerable patients with the virus unintentionally.
+Healthcare workers care for both Covid-19 patients and non-Covid-19 patients.
+When healthcare professionals are out sick, they cannot give valuable care.
+Patients suffer.
+Additionally, if healthcare workers are sick but are not aware of the sickness, they can infect vulnerable patients unintentionally.

 5) To give sick Covid-19 patients a place for care

 We need to flatten the curve to give sick Covid-19 patients a place to recover.
-From mid-March to early April, the Emergency Medical Services of New York City were inundated with cardiac calls with three to five times the number of people dying as who died during the same months in 2019.
-Covid-19 patients were waiting too long before calling for help.
-However, the problem was due to the healthcare system.
+From mid-March to early April, the Emergency Medical Services of New York City received a flood of cardiac calls.
+Three to five times the number of people were dying from heart attacks than during the same months in 2019.
+Many were Covid patients who were waiting too long before calling for help.
+The source of the problem was the healthcare system.

 In the early days of the pandemic crisis, many very sick people were sent home from hospitals to recover.
-Only the sickest got hospital beds, and if someone had already been refused care, the probability of them not calling for an ambulance even if they were dangerously ill increased.
-NBC reported about one healthcare worker, Kaila Corrothers, who was denied a test four times and sent home from the hospital because she was not sick enough.
+Only the sickest got hospital beds.
+But when people are refused care, they are less inclined to call the ambulance when they became dangerously ill.
+Andre Laubauch was refused emergency care twice.
+Fortunately, he recovered at home.
+Kaila Corrothers was denied a Covid test four times and sent home from the hospital because she was not sick enough.
 She later passed away due to Covid-19.
 Her story is one of many.

 By flattening the curve, Covid-19 patients will have more care available to them.
-The number of patients asked to recover by themselves with no real treatment will decrease.
-Covid-19 has been associated with walking pneumonia, which means that patients can feel okay until their oxygen levels plummet.
+Patients won’t have to recover by themselves.
+They will be treated.
+Covid-19 has been associated with walking pneumonia.
+When people have walking pneumonia, they can feel okay until their oxygen levels plummet.
 If help does not arrive quick enough, death could result.
 More careful monitoring by healthcare professionals will improve patients’ outcomes.
 Dangerous blood clots are also common side effects of the immune response to Covid-19.
 Blood clots can cause heart attacks, strokes, and kidney disease.
-Being at a hospital will help prevent these.
+If patients are at hospitals and the have blood clots, they can be treated quickly.

 6) To not get our seniors sick

-We need to work on flattening the curve to prevent our seniors from getting sick.
+We need to flatten the curve to prevent our seniors from getting sick.
 Covid-19 discriminates.
-Although most children and young adults will probably only get mild symptoms, its severity increases greatly with age.
+Although most children and young adults will probably have mild symptoms, its severity increases greatly with age.
 Eight out of ten Covid-19 deaths have been amongst seniors 65 years of age or higher.

 Flattening the curve will reduce the number of infected in the population, which will then keep our seniors safer.
 The virus is highly contagious.
-If the curve is not flattened, all seniors will have to isolate themselves, which will require not seeing their grandchildren.
+If the curve is not flattened, all seniors will have to isolate themselves.
+They will not be able to see their grandchildren.
 By flattening the curve, grandmothers and grandfathers around our country will not have to worry about loving hugs by small children.

 7) To not get the vulnerable sick

 The United States should flatten the curve so our vulnerable communities will not get sick.
-Among many comorbidities, it has been found that hypertension, diabetes, respiratory problems, and cancer put people more at risk of critical illness or death when infected by Covid-19.
+Hypertension, diabetes, respiratory problems, and cancer put people more at risk of critical illness or death when infected by Covid-19.
 But vulnerable people still have jobs and still care for others.
 There are 34 million Americans with diabetes and more than 100 million Americans who have high blood pressure.
 Those vulnerable to severe effects from Covid-19 are everywhere.

-By flattening the curve, we will be taking our vulnerable population out of risk.
+By flattening the curve, our vulnerable population will have less risk.
 They will be able to work at their jobs and care for their children and parents without the fears of getting sick.
+They are among us, living and working.
 It is not possible to look at someone and know if they are vulnerable or not.
 Anybody around us could have a risk factor of having a bad outcome with Covid-19.

 8) To reduce the infection fatality rate for Covid-19